ab-anand/fav-quote/README.md

 Tushar: Doubt is only removed by action.
 If you’re not working then that’s where doubt comes in. - *Conor McGregor*

 Tushar: I’ve always said that if my son thinks of me as one of his idiot friends, I’ve succeeded as a dad. - *Phil Dunphy*

+Tushar : A champion is defined by the adversity he overcomes. - *Anderson Silva*